MorsUltra/NEA/README.md

 2. Using the nature of position - an integer value - to index the current permtuation and replace the corner at each `i`.

 ## Coordinate level

+To understand what is ocuuring here a bit of group theory is useful.

+The cube has many states, each one can be reached by performing a sequence of moves to a solved cube.
+Each of these final states - a mixed-up cube - will be thought of the result of said sequence of moves.

+The gube group **G** therefore, is composed of quintillions of **permutations** that each result in a different final cube.

+You can "divide" this permutations up into smaller **subgroups** by some attribute of each permutation, such as corner orientation or position of the edges.
+In each of these cases we group them by these defining factors and ignore the others.

+One such subgroup is the subgroup we will call H: {

 Let's imagine a solved cube, then restickering it in a such a fashion: